A modelling and computational study of the frustration index in signed networks: Evaluating performance against the literature

 H\"{u}ffner, Betzler, and Niedermeier have previously investigated frustration in the four biological networks suggesting a data-reduction schemes and (an attempt at) an exact algorithm \cite{huffner_separator-based_2010}.
 Their suggested data-reduction schemes can take more than 5 hours for yeast, more than 15 hours for EGFR, and more than 1 day for macrophage if the parameters are not perfectly tuned.
-Besides the solve time issue, their algorithm provides $L(G)_{\text{EGFR}}=210, L(G)_{\text{macrophage}}=374$, both of which are incorrect.
-They report their algorithm failed to terminate for E.coli \cite{huffner_separator-based_2010}.
+Besides the solve time issue, their algorithm provides $L(G)_{\text{EGFR}}=210, L(G)_{\text{macrophage}}=374$, both of which are proven to be incorrect by our results.
+They report that their algorithm fails to terminate for E.coli \cite{huffner_separator-based_2010}.

 Iacono et al.\ have also investigated frustration in the four networks \cite{iacono_determining_2010}.
 Their heuristic algorithm provides upper and lower bounds for EGFR, macrophage, yeast, and E.coli with 96.37\%, 90.96\%, 100\%, and 98.38\% ratio of lower to upper bound respectively.
-The comparison of our outputs against those reported in the literature is provide in Table~\ref{tab5}.
+The comparison of our outputs against those reported in the literature is provided in Table~\ref{3tab5}.

 Iacono et al.\ also suggest an upper bound for the frustration index \cite[page 227]{iacono_determining_2010}.
-However, some values of the frustration index in complete graphs with all negative edges show that the upper bound is incorrect (take a complete graph with 9 nodes and 36 negative edges which has a frustration index of 16 while the bound suggested by \cite{iacono_determining_2010} gives a value of 15).
+However, some values of the frustration index in complete graphs with all negative edges show that their suggested upper bound is incorrect (take a complete graph with 9 nodes and 36 negative edges which has a frustration index of 16 while the bound suggested in \cite{iacono_determining_2010} gives a value of 15).
 For a more detailed discussion on bounds for the frustration index, one may refer to \cite{aref2017computing,martin2017frustration}.